openhab/openhab-docs/_addons_uis/habot/readme.md

 label: HABot
 title: HABot - UIs
 type: ui
-description: "HABot is a chatbot for [openHAB](https://openhab.org), running inside the [Eclipse SmartHome](https://eclipse.org/smarthome/) runtime with no dependency; it can run offline and keep your data out of third-party clouds, but works very well remotely if served from an openHAB Cloud instance (like [myopenhab.org](https://www.myopenhab.org))."
+description: "HABot is a chatbot for [openHAB](https://openhab.org), running inside the [Eclipse SmartHome](https://openhab.org/) runtime with no dependency; it can run offline and keep your data out of third-party clouds, but works very well remotely if served from an openHAB Cloud instance (like [myopenhab.org](https://www.myopenhab.org))."
-since: 2x
+since: 3x
-install: auto
+install: manual
 ---

 <!-- Attention authors: Do not edit directly.
 Please add your changes to the appropriate source repository -->